romanzy313/otp/README.md

 This token is then sent to the client to decode and display interactive UI.
 Or even better, it can be server-side rendered.
 When the client sends a solution to the server, the server looks up the solution in the cache.
 If it is correct, it is marked as solved.
 If the solution is wrong, the server invalidates the previous hash and creates a new one, which is sent back to the client.

-I am looking for feedback and potential vunerabilities in this method of otp validation.
+I am looking for feedback and potential vulnerabilities in this method of OTP validation.

 ## Security